TaylorMade TP5 vs. TP5x Golf Ball – Which One Is Perfect?

 TaylorMade TP5 vs. TP5x - Through History

 Golf balls have come a long way since their earliest days.
-The entire sport has evolved tremendously so the balls had to follow suit.
-The first golf balls were made entirely from wood, just like the clubs.
+The entire sport has evolved tremendously so they had to follow suit.
+The first ones were made entirely from wood, just like the clubs.
 They were used in Scotland in the 17th century when the sport started to take off.

 These balls were handmade and were not very durable, often breaking apart after just a few holes.
 They also took a long time to make due to the limited technology and skill of those responsible.